Research has associated consumerism and materialism with low self-esteem and the feelings of loneliness and unhappiness.

 A further study on materialism found that it could foster social isolation.
 The study found that when materialistic objects are pursued as a way to gain success, increase happiness or reduce feelings of loneliness, they actually led to feelings of loneliness.
 Conversely, for those seeking possessions for their own sake, or for the joy and fun of consumption, loneliness decreased over time.

 People believe that buying more and more things will make them happy when research has shown this isn’t the case.
-The obvious failure of acquiring more possessions to fuel happiness is demonstrated by the fact that despite significant increases in prosperity, decreases in crime, cleaner air, larger living quarters and a better overall quality of life people are actually less happy and suffer more from depression, alcoholism and increased crime than fifty years ago.
+The obvious failure of acquiring more possessions to fuel happiness is demonstrated by the fact that despite significant increases in prosperity, larger living quarters and a better overall quality of life, people are actually less happy and suffer more from depression, alcoholism and increased crime than fifty years ago.

 The good news is that when self-esteem is increased, materialism naturally decreases.
 A study by Ji Kyung Park and Deborah Roedder John found that simple actions could improve self-esteem.